mickelindahl/progress-barjs/README.md

 ### `Bar([options][,draw])`

 - `options` Object with the following keys:
-    - `label` Process bar label
+    - `label` Progress bar label
-    - `info` Specific info about type of data being processed
+    - `info` Specific info about type of data being progressed
     - `total` Total number of ticks to complete
     - `append` If true show accumulated tick text separated with comma
     - `show` Show configuration object with the following keys: